g-sachin/vagmine/README.md

 * Scala.Nothing

 ## Singletons
-* allow creation of singleton object without static keyword
+* allow the creation of singleton objects without the static keyword
-* provides `object` keyword to create singleton.
+* provides an `object` keyword to create a singleton.

 ## Companion Object
-* Scala has companion object and class, so that they can access each other private members
+* Scala has companion objects and class so that they can access each other private members
-* both declared in same file
+* both declared in the same file
-* both name must be same
+* both names must be the same
-* companion object provides multiple factory methods to work on class like factory, clone etc.
+* companion object provides multiple factory methods to work on classes like factory, clone, etc.

 ## Scala Traits
 *